A reviews round-up for The Painkiller at the Garrick Theatre starring Kenneth Branagh and Rob Brydon

 Read reviews of The Painkiller from The Times, The Evening Standard, The Guardian, The Telegraph, The Daily Mail, Independent and The Stage.

-“Branagh and Brydon are perfect pair in furious farce.
+REVIEWS ROUND-UP“Branagh and Brydon are perfect pair in furious farce.
 Doors are slammed and trousers dropped in this bawdy hitman caper which teases out the comic skill of its leads.”
 “Brydon’s main task as Brian is to convey a nerdy niceness that causes mayhem, something that he accomplishes with great skill.
 Branagh, like all the best straight actors is also a natural comic.”
 “Foley’s direction includes the requisite amount of slammed doors and dropped trousers and, bringing the show in at 90 minutes, is suitably fast and furious.
 It may not be to everyone’s taste but, in these sombre times, I found the show offered a restorative tonic.”
 Michael Billington, The Guardian

 “Brydon and Branagh have a ball, Sir Ken on good form as a tough-guy assassin whose murderous intentions are soon disrupted by needy Dudley.
 Mr Brydon is well cast as this maddening fusspot.”
 “Branagh playing a man stoned out of his head on horse tranquilliser.
 He does this rather brilliantly, even if the direction runs a little out of hand.”
 “Mark Hadfield, perhaps slightly on autopilot, does his normal comedy routine as the hotel porter.”
 “It makes for a cheerful enough evening and offers the sight of not only Sir Ken with his trousers round his feet, but also Rob Brydon.”
 “Sir Ken and co are a riot with their trousers down but The Painkiller is not quite needle sharp.”
 Quentin Letts, Daily Mail